 The credit reference agencies collect this information from a range of places, including banks, lenders and utility companies.

 Your credit report is updated with fresh information about once a month.
 This data will be held on your report for around 6 years, and after that it will be removed from your report.
 (Though the length of time will vary depending on the type of information, and where it originally came from).

-As all the information from different lenders is stored in one place (in your credit report), it is makes it easier for a prospective lender to understand your borrowing habits.
-However, companies and individuals can’t just check your report – it’s private.
+As all the information from different lenders is stored in one place (in your credit report), it makes it easier for a prospective lender to understand your borrowing habits.
+However, companies and individuals can’t just check your report whenever they feel like it.
 They need permission from you which is normally part of the process when you apply for credit.